Georges Rouault

-Georges Henri Rouault ([ʒɔʁʒ(ə) ɑ̃ʁi ʁwo]; 27 May 1871, Paris – 13 February 1958) was a French painter, draughtsman and print artist, whose work is often associated with Fauvism and Expressionism.
+Georges-Henri Rouault ([ʒɔʁʒ(ə) ɑ̃ʁi ʁwo]; 27 May 1871, Paris - 13 February 1958, Paris) was a French painter, draughtsman, and printmaker, whose work is often associated with Fauvism and Expressionism.

 Childhood and education

-Rouault was born in Paris into a poor family.
+Rouault was born into a poor family in Paris.
 He was born in a Parisian cellar after his family's home was destroyed in the Paris insurrection of 1871.
 His mother encouraged his love for the arts, and, in 1885, the fourteen-year-old Rouault embarked on an apprenticeship as a glass painter and restorer, which lasted until 1890.
-This early experience as a glass painter has been suggested as a likely source of the heavy black contouring and glowing colours, likened to leaded glass, which characterize Rouault's mature painting style.
+This early experience as a glass painter has been suggested as a likely source of the heavy black contouring and glowing colors, likened to leaded glass, which characterize Rouault's mature painting style.
 During his apprenticeship, he also attended evening classes at the School of Fine Arts, and in 1891, he entered the École des Beaux-Arts, the official art school of France.
 There he studied under Gustave Moreau and became his favorite student.
 Rouault's earliest works show a symbolism in the use of color that probably reflects Moreau's influence, and when Moreau died in 1898, Rouault was nominated as the curator of the Moreau Museum in Paris.

+Personal life

+Roualt became a devout Roman Catholic following an emotional breakdown in 1895 or after.

 Early works

 In 1891 Rouault painted The Way to Calvary.
 In 1894, Rouault won the Prix Chenavard.
-From 1895 on, he took part in major public exhibitions, notably the Salon d'Automne (which he helped to found), where paintings with religious subjects, landscapes and still lifes were shown.
+From 1895 on, he took part in major public exhibitions, notably the Salon d'Automne (which he helped to found), where paintings with religious subjects, landscapes, and still lifes were shown.

 Rouault met Henri Matisse, Albert Marquet, Henri Manguin, and Charles Camoin.
 These friendships brought him to the movement of Fauvism, the leader of which was considered to be Matisse.
 In 1905, he exhibited his paintings at the Salon d'Automne with the other Fauvists.
-While Matisse represented the reflective and rationalized aspects in the group, Rouault embodied a more spontaneous and instinctive style.
+While Matisse represented the reflective and rationalized aspects of the group, Rouault embodied a more spontaneous and instinctive style.

 His use of stark contrasts and emotionality is credited to the influence of Vincent van Gogh.
 His characterizations of overemphasized grotesque personalities inspired the expressionist painters.